yaskovdev/blog/source/_drafts/2024-12-05-is-it-possible-to-write-complex-programs-in-push.md

 If only we could prove that Push is Turing-complete...

-It would mean that we could compute the whole set of computable functions with Push.
+This would mean that we could compute the whole set of computable functions with Push (see [this great article](https://evinsellin.medium.com/what-exactly-is-turing-completeness-a08cc36b26e2) for more details).

 According to the Church–Turing thesis, computable functions are exactly the functions that can be computed using a mechanical calculation device given unlimited amounts of time and storage space ([source](https://en.wikipedia.org/wiki/Computable_function)).

-From this we could conclude that there is nothing that a computer can do that Push cannot.
+From this, we could conclude that there is nothing a computer can do that Push cannot.

-This would mean that evolutionary process equipped with Push, at least in theory, would be capable of producing arbitrarily complex software, provided it was given enough time and storage space.
+This would imply that an evolutionary process equipped with Push, at least in theory, could produce arbitrarily complex software, as long as it had sufficient time and storage space.

 # How To Prove Turing Completeness?